 Whether or not the ‘hellish’ winter that is being predicted materialises, it makes absolute sense to have a commercial boiler serviced in readiness for winter, because we all know that temperatures will plummet to some extent, and that can cause major problems and disruption for businesses.

-Average winter temperatures in the UK are around 3.7˚C between December-February, and this year these are expected to be 0.4˚C colder than that.
-This is mainly due to a weaker Atlantic jet stream, which is what normally protects the UK from the extreme temperatures experienced in the Arctic.
+Average winter temperatures in the UK are around 3.7˚C between December-February, and this year these could be even colder than that.

 Falling temperatures put increasing pressure on boilers, and particularly so if a business hasn’t been using the boiler much, due to the summer temperatures and a relatively mild autumn so far.
 Most modern boilers are condenser boilers, and while these are fantastic in terms of energy-efficiency and carbon footprint, they don’t handle freezing temperatures very well.
 So it makes absolute sense to prevent having a disgruntled workforce, and possibly even having to close the business temporarily, by servicing your boiler and pre-empting any issues.

 Condenser boilers are efficient because they re-use waste gas to heat water.
 The moisture in the gas is condensed and must be expelled outside via a waste pipe.
 In cold weather this can freeze and may even burst, leaving you without heat and hot water for a period of time, and in periods of extreme temperatures you may struggle to get hold of emergency assistance, if you don’t have a service and maintenance contract in place that includes 24/7 cover.